-A part of this research was funded by the Japan Society for the Promotion of Science Postdoctoral Fellowships for Research Abroad.
-Additionally, this work was funded by the California Energy Commission Public Interest Energy Research (PIER) program, which supports the California Climate Change Center.
-The authors thank G. Franco for his assistance in performing the research.
+A part of this research is funded by the Japan Society for the Promotion of Science Postdoctoral Fellowships for Research Abroad.
 This study was also partially supported by NSC 95-211-M133 -001 -AP4 and NOAA NA17RJ1231.
 The views expressed herein are those of the authors and do not necessarily reflect the views of NOAA.
-We would like to thank two anonymous reviewers and Drs.
-H. Kanamaru, J. Roads, and V. Misra for their constructive comments, Ms. C. Papadopoulos for her technical help with computational resources, and Ms. D. Boomer for her assistance in proof-reading.
+We would like to thank Drs.
+H. Kanamaru and J. Roads for their constructive comments and assistance, Ms. C. Papadopoulos for her technical help with computational resources, and Ms. D. Boomer for her assistance in proof-reading.

-APPENDIX A
+APPENDIX

-Sensitivity Experiments of the Nudging Method and Parameters
+Sensitivity Experiments of L and α

-Some additional experiments were performed using the same model configurations as those described in Section 2 for evaluating sensitivities of the nudging scale L and the weighting coefficient α .
-Experiments similar to CTL and TEMP but with L=1000 km are named L1000 and L1000T, respectively.
-Experiments similar to TEMP with different α , namely α =0.5 and 2.0, are named as ALP05, and ALP2, respectively.
-Experiments that nudge the coefficients of spherical harmonics function instead of those of the zonal Fourier series are named SP21 and SP42, denoting different nudging scale by wave number N=21 (about 2000 km) and N=42 (about 1000 km), respectively.

-As shown in Table 1 in the main text, the sensitivities of downscaling to both L and α are not significant.
-The comparison between CTL and L1000 and between TEMP and L1000T indicates that the result of the 2000 km nudging scale was sufficiently similar to that of 1000 km.
+Some additional experiments are performed using the same environmental setting as those described in section 2 for evaluating sensitivities of the nudging scale L and the weighting coefficient α .
+Experiments similar to CTL and TEMP2 but with L=1000 km are named L1000 and L1000F, respectively.
+Experiments similar to TEMP1 with different α , namely α =0.5 and 2.0, are named as ALP05, and ALP2, respectively.
+As shown in Figure A, the sensitivities of downscaling to both L and α are not significant.
+The comparison between CTL and L1000 and between TEMP2 and L1000F indicates that the result of the 2000 km nudging scale is sufficiently similar to that of 1000 km.
 The 2000 km scale was chosen as our default considering the accuracy of Reanalysis data over ocean and tropics as noted in the main text.
-As to the form of the nudging coefficients, ALP2 was almost identical to TEMP and ALP05 was worse than TEMP, implying that it is difficult to significantly decrease the RMSD by adjusting the constant nudging coefficient.
-SP21 is about 2000 km nudging scale, but it was worse than NoQ, indicating that nudging in the north-south direction should be stronger than that in the east-west direction.
-SP42, which is 1000 km scale nudging, was similar to NoQ.
-These results indicate that the zonal spectral nudging was slightly more effective than the horizontally uniform-scale nudging because of the heterogeneous characteristics of the large scale atmosphere.
+As to the form of the nudging coefficients, ALP2 is almost identical to TEMP1 and ALP05 is worse than TEMP1, implying that it is difficult to significantly decrease the RMSD by adjusting the constant nudging coefficient.
+Therefore, the TEMP2 setting was adopted in our experiment.